Feminist Entrepreneurship at a Crossroads

 In our review, we find that feminist entrepreneurship is at a crossroads.
 How we think about and perceive ‘feminism’ and ‘entrepreneurship’ is influenced by history, the economy, and society.
 The Canadian ecosystem is not a welcoming environment for feminist entrepreneurship.
 Many policies and financial institutions prioritize and reinforce mainstream entrepreneurship, and feminism that is individual and neoliberal.
 Feminist entrepreneurship also has many overlapping values with other frameworks and entrepreneurship models, such as co-operative and social enterprise models, which can make it hard to define at times.
 Much of the literature on women and gender-diverse entrepreneurs’ practices use ‘gender’ and ‘intersectional’ lenses rather than an overtly feminist approach, but we can still learn from these sources.
 In our review, we hope to challenge some of the leading perspectives on entrepreneurship and dig deep into what feminist entrepreneurship means in theory and practice.

-Read the Feminist Entrepreneurship at a Crossroads report and summary report (full report is available in both English and French)
+Read the Feminist Entrepreneurship at a Crossroads report and summary report (full report and summary is available in both English and French)

 Author(s):